BerlinSky/webpack2-setup/README.md

 2. Add scss files to components
   a. install raw-loader
   b. update webpack.config.js to bundle component scss
+3. Use ":host" vs "*" to target the entire component

 ## TODO's

 1. Add enableProdMode()
 ```
 import { enableProdMode } from '@angular/core';